 Graduates of this programme will acquire the skills to design, and conduct experiments and apply a range of standard and specialised research tools and techniques of enquiry.
 They will also have the expertise to develop and build appropriate finite element models to solve complex engineering problems with respect to the predicted life of a material in service.

-Successful graduates of this programme may apply to undertake a PhD at the Institute of Technology Carlow or other third-level institutions.
+Successful graduates of this programme may apply to undertake a PhD at SETU Carlow or other third-level institutions.

 Potential employment opportunities include:

 Critical Resource Management (CRM) Consultant

 Research and development in the physical, engineering, and life sciences